ZupIT/horusec-docs/content/en/docs/References/Manager/Organization management.md

    * Add new repositories;
    * View all the repositories in the organization;
    * View the organization's dashboard;
-   * Visualizar repositories' dashboard the user has access to.
+   * View repositories' dashboard the user has access to.

 2. **User**